jk-jeon/jk-jeon.github.io/_posts/2024-04-23-how-to-quickly-factor-out-a-constant-factor.md

   - C/C++
 ---

 This post revisits the topic of integer division, building upon the discussion in [the previous post](https://jk-jeon.github.io/posts/2023/08/optimal-bounds-integer-division/).
-Specifically, I'll delve into determining the number of trailing zeros in the decimal representation of an input integer, or more broadly, identifying the highest power of a given constant that divides the input.
+Specifically, I'll delve into removing trailing zeros in the decimal representation of an input integer, or more broadly, factoring out the highest power of a given constant that divides the input.
 This exploration stems from the problem of converting floating-point numbers into strings, where certain contemporary algorithms, such as [Schubfach](https://drive.google.com/file/d/1luHhyQF9zKlM8yJ1nebU0OgVYhfC6CBN/edit) and [Dragonbox](https://github.com/jk-jeon/dragonbox), may yield outputs containing trailing zeros.

-Let us stat the precise statement of our problem:
+Here is the precise statement of our problem:

 > Given positive integer constants $n_{\max}$ and $q\leq n_{\max}$, how to find the largest integer $k$ such that $q^{k}$ divides $n$, together with the corresponding $\frac{n}{q^{k}}$, for any $n=1,\ \cdots\ ,n_{\max}$?